TianpeiLuke/SelfStudyNotes/self-study/personal_developments/README.md

-# Personal Development and Emotional Intelligence
+# Personal Development, Relationship Management and Emotional Intelligence

 This section address my learning on various books for personal development and emotional intelligence